Neymar: 2014–15: MSN trio and continental treble

-After securing the league title on 17 May with a 1–0 win over Atlético Madrid at the Vicente Calderón, Barcelona defeated Athletic Bilbao 3–1 at Camp Nou in the 2015 Copa del Rey Final on 30 May, with Neymar scoring the second goal for Barça.
-With Barcelona's victory likely, he performed tricks with the ball in the final stages of the game, which was deemed unsporting by opponent Andoni Iraola.
-Barcelona manager Luis Enrique claimed that it had to be understood that such behaviour was acceptable in Brazil, while Neymar himself did not apologise.
+On 13 September, Neymar scored both of Barcelona's goals in their 2–0 win against Athletic Bilbao in La Liga.
+Two weeks later, he scored a hat-trick against Granada in a 6–0 win on 27 September.
+On 24 January 2015, Neymar scored twice and assisted a goal in a 6–0 win at Elche.
+He continued to deliver for Barcelona, scoring twice in the Copa del Rey round of 16, twice in the quarter-final and twice in the semi-final to reach the final.
+After defeating Atlético Madrid 1–0 to secure the league title on 17 May, Barcelona defeated Athletic Bilbao 3–1 at Camp Nou in the 2015 Copa del Rey final on 30 May, with Neymar scoring the club's second goal to tie him as the competition's top goalscorer with 7.

-On 6 June, Neymar scored the third goal for Barça in the 3–1 Champions League Final defeat of Italian champions Juventus at Berlin's Olympiastadion, ensuring the club won its fifth European Cup.
-This made Barcelona the first club in history to twice win the treble of domestic league, domestic cup and European Cup.
-On a personal note, he became the eighth player in football's history to win both the Copa Libertadores and the UEFA Champions League, and the first player to score in final victories in both competitions.
-Neymar ended the season with 39 goals in all competitions and 10 in the Champions League, making him joint highest scorer with Ronaldo and teammate Messi in the latter competition.
-Neymar scored 13 goals in his final 13 games of the season for Barcelona.
-He was the first player apart from those two to top the competition's scoring list, since compatriot Kaká in 2006–07.
-Barcelona's attacking trio of Messi, Luis Suárez and Neymar, dubbed MSN, ended with 122 goals, the most in a season for an attacking trio in Spanish football history.
+Neymar was vital for Barcelona in the Champions League, scoring six goals in the knock out stages against Paris Saint-Germain (PSG) and Bayern Munich as Barcelona proceeded to the 2015 Champions League final on 6 June.
+In the final, Neymar scored the third goal for Barcelona in the 3–1 defeat of Italian champions Juventus at Berlin's Olympiastadion, ensuring the club won its fifth Champions League title and become the first club in history to win the treble twice.
+Neymar became one of the few players to win both the Copa Libertadores and the Champions League, and the first player to score in both quarter-final matches, both semi-final matches and the final of the Champions League.

+Neymar ended the season with 39 goals in all competitions, including 10 in the Champions League, making him the joint top scorer with Ronaldo and teammate Messi in the latter competition.
+He was the first player apart from those two to top the competition's scoring list since compatriot Kaká in 2006–07.
+Barcelona's attacking trio, MSN, ended the season with a combined 122 goals, the most in a season for an attacking trio in Spanish football history.
+France Football ranked Neymar as the best under-23 player in the world and included him in their World XI.